cosminadrianpopescu/vim-sql-workbench/README.md

 ## General settings:

-* `g:sw_show_shell_output`: whether or not to show the shell output after sending a sql statement to the DBMS; default value: 0
-* `g:sw_show_command`: whether or not to show the sql command in the results buffer; default value: 0 (please note that this will also affect the database explorer, which means that you will have the sql commands also in the bottom left and bottom right panels)
 * `g:sw_exe`: the location of the `SQL Workbench` executable; default value:
   "sqlwbconsole.sh"
 * `g:sw_tmp`: the location of your temporary folder; default value: "/tmp"